-Permitted uses within Mixed-Use Nodes and Intensification Corridors vary but the range of uses shall only be permitted in accordance with the underlying land use designations."
+Permitted uses within Mixed-Use Nodes and Intensification Corridors vary but the range of uses shall only be permitted in accordance with the underlying land use designations.

-Mixed Use Nodes are organized into four land use designations: Mixed Use Commercial Centre, Neighbourhood Centre, Local Centre, and Employment Commercial Centre.
-Intensification Corridors are organized into two land use designations: Urban Corridor and Urban Corridor Employment Lands.
-This organization is The different land use designations are based on spatial distribution, the planned commercial function, the range of uses permitted, and the scale and intensity of the development allowed.
+The different land use designations are based on spatial distribution, the planned commercial function, the range of uses permitted, and the scale and intensity of the development allowed.